mangustias/beautybeacon/README.md

 --PopulationSize <interger>  default value: 1000
   1/2 of the population size.
 There will be this number of females and this number of males in the population.

+--SnapshotStep <integer> default value: 10
+ Every snapshotstep  generations, the population data is written to the file 'mout' and some data is written to STDOUT, unless numrepetitions=0

 --BatchSize <interger>  default value: 20
   A parameter of all the choosy strategies: the size of the batch of males to select from.